Considering starting a brand new restaurant? Here are some tips on how to open a new restaurant.

 - Choose Your Restaurant Concept

 The first consideration when opening a new restaurant is to pick your idea and your niche.
 Is your opening a restaurant to follow your passion or to make the most money possible with high margin products?
 Are you considering opening a farm-to-table type environment?
 A casual-dining restaurant?
 Do you want to specialize in any particular kinds of foods dishes like seafood, steak, hamburgers, or pizza?
 Or maybe you’re going to have a brewery that only serves bar food.
-Choosing your concept is probably the toughest decision but obviously is imperative before moving on to step two.
+Choosing your concept is probably the hardest decision but obviously is imperative before moving on to step two.

 - Pick the Best Location Possible